adam-rms/website/src/pages/environment.md

 ## Reverse Proxy & DNS

-Cloudlfare is [committed to reducing its environmental impact](https://blog.cloudflare.com/the-climate-and-cloudflare/) and purchases Renewable Energy Certificates (RECs) to match all electricity use globally.
+Cloudflare is [committed to reducing its environmental impact](https://blog.cloudflare.com/the-climate-and-cloudflare/) and purchases Renewable Energy Certificates (RECs) to match all electricity use globally.

 ## E-mail delivery